jpcre2/jpcre2/doxy/doxydoc.md

 /*
  * *** Getting captured groups/substring ***
  *
- * captured groups or substrings are stored in maps for each match,
+ * captured groups or substrings are stored in maps/vectors for each match,
  * and each match is stored in a vector.
- * Thus captured groups are in a vector of maps.
+ * Thus captured groups are in a vector of maps/vectors.
  *
  * PCRE2 provides two types of substrings:
- *  1. numbered (index) substring
+ *  1. numbered (indexed) substring
  *  2. named substring
  *
  * For the above two, we have two vectors respectively:
- *  1. jp::VecNum (Corresponding map: jp::MapNum)
+ *  1. jp::VecNum (Corresponding vector: jp::NumSub)
  *  2. jp::VecNas (Corresponding map: jp::MapNas)
  *
  * Another additional vector is available to get the substring position/number